jlund/missingm/_posts/2014-02-11-fighting-dishfire-the-state-of-mobile-cross-platform-encrypted-messaging.md

 **Pros:**

 *   <del datetime="2014-02-17T05:14:09+00:00">By far the best cross-platform option that is available right now, and I have tried them all</del> Threema remains an excellent choice, but Surespot takes the crown now that it is available for iOS (and fully open source)
-*   The best option for encrypted group messaging
+*   The best option for cross-platform encrypted group messaging
 *   Good documentation
 *   Extremely easy to set up and use